SaeedYazdan/Application-of-robust-normal-estimation-method-in-geotechnical-3D-point-cloud/README.md

 To Run the codes, you should open the main-new.py and run it.
 All the components are called sequentially to do the job.
 Also, a 3D point cloud is uploaded for the ease of performance.
-The codes it the file are commented to help you understand how to code is running.
+The code in the file is commented to help you understand how it is running.
 Depending on your computer speed, the code might take a considerable time.
 Due to this fact, please be patient and follow the given instructions.